tearflake/symp-intro/README.md

 #### 🧠 Why Symp Exists

-Symp is an S-expression based meta-framework.
+Symp is an S-expression based programming meta-framework.
 It’s deliberately colorless, minimalist, and transparent.
 A tool for anyone who loves building languages more than writing in them.